giacomopj/py-package-template/README.rst

 Src
 ---

-This folder is meant to contain the source code of:
+This folder is meant to contain the source code of one or more modules or a package ore a library.

-- Modules
-- One package (see template)
-- One library

 .. note::
    Python modules are executable .py scripts